-(a) for an integrated operation that measures by volume-the volume coefficient for the year of tax; or quantity of assessable gas means the quantity, measured by volume or mass, of the assessable gas that was produced in the operation in the year of tax.
+(a) for an integrated operation that measures by volume-the volume coefficient for the year of tax; or (b) for an integrated operation that measures by mass-the mass coefficient for the year of tax.

+quantity of assessable gas means the quantity, measured by volume or mass, of the assessable gas that was produced in the operation in the year of tax.